maverick-long/trajopt/README.md

 trajopt is an optimization-based motion planning library written by John Schulman.
-The original document can be found in here: http://rll.berkeley.edu/trajopt/doc/sphinx_build/html/#
+The original document on installing trajopt can be found in here: http://rll.berkeley.edu/trajopt/doc/sphinx_build/html/#

 ### Changes we made in this repo
 * it can be compiled as a catkin package through catkin_make
 * add more cost and constraint functions